peterhinch/micropython-font-to-py/README.md

  a Python font file.
  4. [Device driver notes](./writer/DRIVERS.md).
 Notes for authors of display device drivers.
-Provides details of the font file format and information on ensuring comptibility with the `Writer` classes.
+Provides details of the font file format and information on ensuring compatibility with the `Writer` classes.

 # 3. font_to_py.py